 - Forensic Monitor - supervision for clients identified as Not Guilty by Reason of Insanity/Conditional Release.

-- Prison Diversion - goal is to reduce the number of ODRC commitments for offenders who have twelve months or less remaining on their reserved sentences.
+- Prison Diversion - the goal is to reduce the number of ODRC commitments for offenders who have twelve months or less remaining on their reserved sentences.

 - Day Reporting - provides the Thinking For a Change curriculum that is offered with the Correctional Treatment Facility's residential program on an outpatient basis.
 Also includes Epictetus curriculum.